tamhinsf/ChannelSurf/README.md

 * Sign in to your Office 365 environment as an administrator at [https://portal.office.com/admin/default.aspx](https://portal.office.com/admin/default.aspx)
 * Ensure you have enabled Microsoft Teams for your organization [https://portal.office.com/adminportal/home#/Settings/ServicesAndAddIns](https://portal.office.com/adminportal/home#/Settings/ServicesAndAddIns)
-* Find a user whose account you'd like to use with this example
+* Identify a user whose account you'd like to use
   * Alternatively, you can choose to use your Office 365 administrator account

 ## Create the Channel Surf Application in Azure Active Directory